fyr77/EnvyUpdate/README.md

 Enabling Autostart will create a shortcut of EnvyUpdate in the Windows startup folder.

+### Virus warnings

+Sometimes EnvyUpdate is flagged as a virus by Windows Defender or other antivirus software.
+This is a **false positive**, caused by EnvyUpdate reading a few values from the Windows registry and looking for files.

+For extracting the driver installer 7-Zip is downloaded if it cannot be found on the user's system.
+This may also trigger antivirus warnings, but is necessary for the automatic driver installation to work.

 ## Compatibility

 The application should be compatible with all Nvidia GeForce GPUs that have their drivers available on the nvidia.com download page and runs on Windows 10 and up.